What is Catechism?

 Promises are made at baptism.
 It is very important that parents, Godparents, and, as they are able, the baptized to understand what happens at baptism and what promises they are making.
 For this reason, Bethany & Pilgrim Lutheran ask that parents, Godparents, and the one to be baptized participate in catechism courses with the pastor.
 Over the course of two meetings the pastor will teach about baptism.
 There will be discussion as well as practical elements to these meetings.

 The Sacrament of Holy Communion/Eucharist/Lord's Supper was instituted by Christ on the night he was betrayed and arrested.
 Read Matthew's account of what happened.

 The early Christians carried this tradition on, making it the pinnacle of their worship.
 All Christians participated, regardless of age.
 It was not until Christianity became more established that the Rite of First Communion, following time of catechesis, became normalized.
 The ELCA affirms the ancient understanding that one need not completely understand the sacrament before receiving it (it's impossible anyway!).
 Holy Baptism makes one a full member of the Body of Christ.
 Therefore, it is not unheard of to commune people of ALL ages, even babies.
 However, we understand that this is not the norm--especially in our region--and therefore in this parish we let the parents decide when they would like their child to receive their first Holy Communion.
+When a child enters 5th grade we formally ask the parents.
 Those wishing to learn more about Holy Communion, as well as families who wish to have their children undergo formal instruction, are welcome and encouraged to talk to the pastor!
 Fill out the form at the bottom of this page!

 When it is believed that the children are "ready" to partake, it will be formally acknowledged and celebrated during a Sunday worship.